- College Requirements

 - Explore and articulate interests, strengths, and abilities.
 Establish career goals.
 Research career opportunities and employers of interest.
 Consult with a faculty member and/or professional advisor to determine if an existing degree program satisfies your personal and professional interests.

 - Think about the academic skills and background needed for your career choice.
 Consider future education plans, including graduate school and professional programs.

 - Identify a faculty member to help you design your program of study and develop an advisory committee.
-The advisory committee will be comprised of three faculty members with one of the faculty members designated as the major advisor.
+The advisory committee will be comprised of three faculty members, with one of the faculty members designated as the major advisor.
 The major advisor must be from one of the core concentration areas and affiliated with CASNR.
 One of the advisory committee members can be an industry professional.

 - Develop a proposal that includes the degree program focus, what you hope to accomplish by completing this program, how your individualized program of study connects different disciplines, and the relationship between your career goals and your program of study.
 Also include the proposed concentration areas, a list of all courses taken or to be taken as part of your degree along with a semester-by-semester plan of study.
-The selection of courses must be consistent with your personal, academic and professional interests and goals.
+The selection of courses must align with your personal, academic, and professional interests and goals.

 - Schedule a meeting with your faculty advisory committee to present your proposal.
 Once the faculty advisory committee approves the core concentration areas and program of study, the Advisory Committee Approval (ACA) form should be completed.
 The ACA form is available through the CASNR Dean’s Office.

 - Submit the proposal and accompanying ACA form to the CASNR Dean’s Office for consideration by the CASNR Curriculum Committee.
 The CASNR Curriculum Committee must approve the degree program before the student completes 60 of the 120 applicable hours of the degree.
 Transfer students interested in this opportunity should contact the CASNR Dean’s Office.